 During the MOP of five years, the EC cannot be sold or rented out whole.
 After five years, the EC can only be sold to Singaporeans or Singaporean Permanent Residents (PRs).
 Only when the development reaches ten years old can it be sold to foreigners.

 Executive Condos are subjected to the Resale Levy.
 This is a lumpsum payment made to HDB when you purchase a second subsidized home.
 The Resale Levy depends on whether you sold your first subsidized flat before or after 3 March 2006.
 If you buy the EC from a developer where the land sale was launched on or after 9 Dec 2013, the Resale Levy is $55,000.
+For any inquiries or questions regarding our services, please contact us.

 Check out the following information:

 Buying a home is a long-term commitment, and so it is crucial that you do not overstrain yourself financially.
 Doing thorough research before committing to a flat purchase will help you work out your finances well.
+For any inquiries or questions regarding our services, please contact us.

 You should take care to: